AYeagerr/StepUp-Java-Web-App/README.md

 - **Order Management**: Users can view their past orders and order details.
 - **User Authentication**: Secure login and registration system.
 - **Cookies**: The platform uses cookies to store some info about the session.
 (Not that important)
-- **Email Notifications**: Users receive email notifications upon successful registration and order placement.
+- **Email Notifications**: Users receive email notifications upon successful login.

 ### Admin Features